polixir/RLAssistant/README.md

 ### Step1: Configuration.
 1. We define the property of the database in `rla_config.yaml`.
 You can construct your YAML file based on the template in ./example/simplest_code/rla_config.yaml.
 2. We define the property of the table in exp_manager.config.
-Before starting your experiment, you should configure the global object RLA.easy_log.tester.exp_manager like this:
+Before starting your experiment, you should configure the global object RLA.exp_manager like this:
     ```python
     from RLA import exp_manager
     import os
     kwargs = {'env_id': 'Hopper-v2', 'lr': 1e-3}
+    debug = False
     exp_manager.set_hyper_param(**kwargs) # kwargs are the hyper-parameters for your experiment
     exp_manager.add_record_param(["env_id"]) # add parts of hyper-parameters to name the index of data items for better readability.

+    if debug:
+        task_name = 'demo_task_debug' # define a task for debug.
+    else:
-    task_name = 'demo_task' # define your task
+        task_name = 'demo_task_v1' # define a task for training.

     def get_package_path():
         return os.path.dirname(os.path.abspath(__file__))